TNTzx/PA-Level-Combiner/README.md

 2. Select levels to the list.
 3. Save output level.
 4. Choose the items you want to combine using the "Advanced" button.
-   If unchecked, the output will only get the attribute from the first level (for example, if "markers" is unchecked, only the markers from the first level would be copied to the second).
+   For example, if "markers" is unchecked, the markers won't be added to the output.
 4. Press the combine button!

 ### Make sure you've done the following: